multiplicit-com/Sheets-Zipped-csv/README.md

 This script was originally written to be compatible with affiliate product csv feeds from Awin (affiliate window), but it will work with any standard zipped csv file.

-This file conatins two functions.
+This file contains two functions.
 One performs the key functionality and the other provides the settings and triggers it.
 That allows you to perform using several imports to different tabs in the same Google sheet using the same base code.

 You can find full instructions here: https://www.multiplicit.co.uk/sheets/ .